DOI-USGS/nhdplusTools/README.md

 ## Tools for Manipulating the NHDPlus Network

-This package is a growing collection of tools for manipulation of hydrographic data that adheres to the NHDPlus data model.
+This package is a growing collection of tools for manipulation of hydrographic data built around the NHDPlus data model.
 It is being developed as part of an ongoing collaboration between the National Weather Service and the U.S.
-Geological Survey between January and October 2018.
-There is no established funding or plan to continue development of this package beyond October 2018 but the hope is that this can become a community toolbox for NHDPlus in R.
+Geological Survey with ongoing support from the USGS.
+There is no specific funding or plan to continue development of this package long term but the hope is that this can become a community toolbox for NHDPlus in R.

 ### Installation: